WeronikaMagdalena/tic-tac-toe-terraform/README.md

 ## Reflections

 - What did you learn?\
-    *Patience*
+    *Patience.*
+    *How to run an application in EC2 instance provisioned using terraform.*
 - What obstacles did you overcome?\
     *Nothing working.*
+    *Bash script caused me many problems, mainly with accessing private repo, operating on Docker and changing permissions.*
 - What did you help most in overcoming obstacles?\
-    *Following the example of the lab for running basic app in the instance and applying those steps* *for my application.*
+    *Following the example of the lab for running simple app in the instance and applying those steps for my application as well as additional materials on e-portal and ✨chat-gpt✨.*
 - Was that something that surprised you?\
     *That after doing it once it is actually quite easy but to do it for the first time it takes ages.*